 [BL][OL][AL] Explain the term projectile motion.
 Ask students to guess what the motion of a projectile might depend on?
 Is the initial velocity important?
 Is the angle important?
 How will these things affect its height and the distance it covers?
 Introduce the concept of air resistance.
 Review kinematic equations.

-The most important concept in projectile motion is that horizontal and vertical motions are independent, meaning that they don’t influence one another.
+The most important concept in projectile motion is that when air resistance is ignored, horizontal and vertical motions are independent, meaning that they don’t influence one another.
 Figure 5.27 compares a cannonball in free fall (in blue) to a cannonball launched horizontally in projectile motion (in red).
 You can see that the cannonball in free fall falls at the same rate as the cannonball in projectile motion.
 Keep in mind that if the cannon launched the ball with any vertical component to the velocity, the vertical displacements would not line up perfectly.

 Since vertical and horizontal motions are independent, we can analyze them separately, along perpendicular axes.
 To do this, we separate projectile motion into the two components of its motion, one along the horizontal axis and the other along the vertical.